UniLogin/UniLogin/docs/source/tutorial.rst

     }

 Running development environment
-  To start development environment type in your console:
+  To start the development environment type in your console:

   ::